 - Espresso, Americano, Cappuccino, Latte

-Stepping up my coffee game, I recently "invested" in the De'Longhi superautomatic espresso maker - and let me tell you, it’s like having a barista right on my kitchen counter!
+Stepping up my coffee game, I recently "invested" in the De'Longhi super automatic espresso maker.
+Let me tell you, it’s like having a barista perched on my kitchen counter!

 It caters to all my coffee cravings, whether I'm in the mood for a robust espresso or a creamy latte or even if I fancy treating myself to a double cappuccino.
 And don't get me started on the Americanos; it’s like a flavor fiesta in a cup!

 Now, I've tried other coffee machines, and cleaning them was like tackling a Rubik's cube.
-But this De'Longhi model?
-It's as easy as pie.
+But with this De'Longhi model, it's as easy as washing a coffee cup.